-The RIU ClubHotel Negril is a beautiful Jamaican resort which would make for a spectacular destination wedding overlooking the famous Bloody Bay Beach.
+RIU ClubHotel Negril weddings are amongst a beautiful Jamaican resort which would make for a spectacular destination wedding overlooking the famous Bloody Bay Beach.
 The resort grounds are nestled in a palm grove with easy access to the glorious white sandy beach.
 Beyond a gorgeous wedding ceremony, your guests will have easy access to downtown Negril, perfect for exploring more of Jamaica’s local culture.

 The resort draws many younger couples, which could be great if your wedding party is similarly built and want to enjoy the local nightlife after your wedding ceremony and reception.

 Some of the room buildings can be far apart and require lots of walking to get around the resort grounds.

 A RIU ClubHotel Negril wedding can be performed on Bloody Bay beach, often reviewed as one of the most pristine sections of the 7-mile long strip of beach along the coast.

 Free package welcomes up to 10 guests including the couple and allows more at an additional cost.
 The free package is subject to mandatory payment of documentation, administrative fees, and taxes which are pre-established by local government; this payment will be made at the reception of the RIU Hotel.
 Upgraded packages, additional guests, and add-ons are available for an additional cost.